pbokey/CS1331-Review/README.md

         * ...
     * Chapter 14
         - Replaced Swing and AWT
+	- Parent is the superclass of Control and Node
         - **Must** extend javafx.application.application and implement the `start(PrimaryStage stage)` method.
         - A stage is a window for displaying a scene.
 You can add nodes to a scene.
 Panes, controls, and shapes are nodes.
 Panes can be used as the containers for nodes.